 In this case, you might have chosen B) (get a graduate job), or C) (get a place on a graduate training scheme).
 You might be looking at careers where a degree is a standard entry requirement, such as law, and want to find out more about conversion courses and routes to joining the profession.
 Alternatively, you might be interested in joining a graduate scheme run by a big company or public sector organisation, which could offer you training and a qualification in an area such as accountancy.

-2. Do you want to start a career where you work towards becoming accredited or chartered, and are then admitted to a professional body such as the Royal Institute of Chartered Surveyors (RICS)?
+2. Do you want to start a career where you work towards becoming accredited or chartered, and are then admitted to a professional body such as the Royal Institution of Chartered Surveyors (RICS)?

 You’re likely to have chosen C), and will be aiming to join one of the many UK graduate schemes, which alternatively could be called a ‘graduate programme’ or a ‘graduate training programme’.
 You can find out more about accreditation, chartership and professional training and qualifications in our advice on popular graduate careers.